akivamu/akivamu.github.io/_posts/2017-01-11-elasticsearch-part-1-basic-concept.md

 ### How data is stored in computer?
 Elasticsearch stores its data in an sub-folder named `data`, in its root folder.
-Detail here: <a href="https://www.elastic.co/blog/found-dive-into-elasticsearch-storage" rel="nofollow" target="_blank">A Dive into the Elasticsearch Storage</a>
+Detail here: [A Dive into the Elasticsearch Storage](https://www.elastic.co/blog/found-dive-into-elasticsearch-storage){:rel="nofollow" target="_blank"}
 Most of developer don't need to know where Elasticsearch stores data in the disk.
 I just list it here for reference.

 ### And how it organizes data logically?